google/xls/docs_src/ir_jit.md

 ```

 When available, these simplified wrappers should be used for higher performance
 (~30% in our measured cases).
-Currently, only floats are specialized in this
+Currently, floats and integral types >= 64 bits in
-way, but others will be added as needs arise.
+this way.
+For non-native integral types, the generated wrapper will accept the
+next larger native type e.g., `uint64` for `bits[47]`.
+Proper operation with
+next-larger types depends on the input value being present in the
+least-significant bits of the containing type.

 These are higher performance because they avoid unnecessary marshaling of these
 types into Views (e.g., a `float` outside the JIT -> View -> `float` inside the